Komal Jain

 This is a very important question given that I have an academic background in designing exhibitions.
 I was there for exhibitions, right?
 Nope.
 I primarily joined SGB to understand how research happens.
 I was attracted to the possibility of working with researchers and working on projects I wouldn't otherwise be able to work on.
 When I was an intern there, Jahnavi Phalkey, the director of the Gallery took me to a meeting with the architects and asked me to share my views on the floor plan.
 I excitedly shared my input and ideas.
 At that moment, I realised that-- I have never worked in any permanent space where decisions almost last forever and this might be my chance to do so.
 Therefore, this is how I ended up being the Design Associate for the building design project.

-At that moment, I realised that-- I have never worked on any permanent space where decisions almost last forever and this might be my chance to do so.
+At that moment, I realised that I have never worked on any permanent space where decisions almost last forever (almost) and this might be my chance to do so.

 It was scary.
 That was exciting!